 Can we bring our ATVs or 4-Wheelers?
 Yes, but we have some strict resort ATV policies.
 Please review before making your reservation.

 With new repeaters throughout the grounds in 2014/2015, all cabins now receive signal.
-(Cabins #9 and #10, as furthest away from any box, sometimes have a little more intermittant coverage INSIDE the cabin.
+(Cabins #9 and #10, as furthest away from any box, sometimes have a little more intermitant coverage INSIDE the cabin.
 No problem on screened porch or decks.)
 Signal strength depends on humidity, density of foliage, the age and power of your computer, and how many OTHER users are currently using same signal.
 If you have trouble, always feel free to hang out in the lodge where there are electrical outlets, tables to spread out on, a guaranteed strong signal and ducks to watch while you chew thoughtfully on your pencil composing an e-mail.

 CELL PHONE COVERAGE